scikit-hep/pyhf/README.rst

 Hello World
 -----------

-This is how you use the `pyhf` python API to build a statistical model and run basic inference:
+This is how you use the ``pyhf`` Python API to build a statistical model and run basic inference:

 .. code:: python